romoloman/TelemetryDashboard/README.md

 This repository contains the code and instructions to turn a simple ESP32-based "Cheap Yellow Display" into a practical telemetry screen for FrSky radio systems.
 It allows you to display essential flight parameters in real-time, such as battery voltage, RSSI signal strength, altitude, speed, and other data transmitted by FrSky receivers supporting S.Port or D8 protocols.

-The goal is to provide an affordable and easy-to-build solution for having a separate telemetry display or one integrated into vintage radio convesione.
+The goal is to provide an affordable and easy-to-build solution for having a separate telemetry display or one integrated into vintage radio conversions.

 ## Key Features